Stronger Than Ever: Liv Athletes' Perspectives from Their 40s

 Sandra: I think I've made things simpler as I've gotten more experienced in terms of racing and training.
 Back in the day, I made everything so complicated and thought that made me better.
 For example, when I was younger, I would only warm up for races on a stationary trainer – no matter how much complication or stress it added to my race.
 Having to haul a heavy trainer in my luggage was challenging and if I wasn't able to fly with it, I'd have to ask around for one when I arrived, which was stressful.
 I wasn't a confident enough athlete to just adapt my warmup on the road.
 As I’ve gotten older, I’ve taught myself to do my warmup without a trainer and become more adaptable and confident in my own judgement to adjust my warmup on the fly.

-Serena Bishop Gordon is a professional XC and marathon mountain bike, gravel and cyclocross racer who has medaled at the US Marathlon MTB Nationals, raced Cape Epic, and has multiple UCI cyclocross wins to her name.
+Serena Bishop Gordon is a professional XC and marathon mountain bike, gravel and cyclocross racer who has medaled at the US Marathlon MTB Nationals, is a two-time Cape Epic finisher, and has multiple UCI cyclocross wins to her name.

 What are you better at now than when you were younger?
 Are there any things that are harder now than when you were younger?